Iranian games ratings proposed for international games producers to gauge their suitability for the islamic world

 Sun as a promotional move.

-one particular film, Grotesque .
+mentioned one particular film, Grotesque .
 Two films were banned by the BBFC in 2008.
-The first was Murder-Set-Pieces , described as having scenes in which a psychopathic sexual serial killer...is seen raping, torturing and murdering his
+The first was Murder-Set-Pieces , described as having scenes in which a psychopathic sexual serial killer...is seen raping, torturing and

 The second has the unlikely title of The Texas Vibrator Massacre -I leave its contents to the imagination of hon.
 Members.
 I shall return to those two films in a moment.

-that does not require certification because of the loophole in the 1984 Act.
-I understand why the Government did not feel able to address that matter in the Bill, but I share the wish that has been expressed that the loophole should be closed, and
+games that does not require certification because of the loophole in the 1984 Act.
+I understand why the Government did not feel able to address that matter in the Bill, but I share the wish that has been expressed that the loophole should be

 The second main point that I wish to make is that at the time of the passage of the 1984 Act, the world was completely different.
 Mr. Graham Bright, the Member who moved Second Reading, said that he defined a video recording